lostjared/Acid.Cam.v2.OSX/README.md

 ![ScreenShot1](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/acid.cam.img1.jpg?raw=true "screenshot1")

-5.20.19: Upgraded the program to OpenCV 3.4.6 and some of it has changed.
-The OpenCV header file included now has a warning from possible misuse of a comma, also I am on Mojave and it scales windows up and down while still having a resolution of 5K.
-OpenCV also resizes the window incorrectly.
-I will work on fixing these issues but version of OpenCV I compiled contain OpenCL support.
+5.20.19: I upgraded the program's OpenCV library files to version 3.4.6, and some of it has changed.
+The OpenCV header files included now have a warning from possible misuse of a comma.
+Also, I am on Mojave, and the GUI scales windows up and down automatically while still having a resolution of 5K.
+Problem is OpenCV has code that resizes the window, and it is not sized correctly.
+I will work on fixing these issues, but the version of OpenCV I compiled contains OpenCL support.
+Just on my computer with the new libraries, it moves much faster.

 To watch all the videos I have created with this project checkout my YouTube playlist: https://www.youtube.com/playlist?list=PLUgo--lX2kmr6ikfz0hPlez1-jbGAYuTZ